OlivierBinette/StringCompare/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Describe the problem you'd like to be solved
+## Describe the feature you want

-## Describe the solution you'd like
+## What specific problem does it solve?